stbrouwers/watchlist-api/README.md

 > **Warning**
 >
-> If the identifier (UUID) is lost, it can not be recovered through the api itself.
+> If the `personal` identifier (UUID) is lost, it can not be recovered through the api itself.
 >
 > Anyone with access to an identifier can manage its resources.